-Importance of Quartz
+Importance and Uses of Quartz

 Existence of Quartz

-(1) alpha-, or the low, quartz - It is stable up to the temperature of 573 °C (1,063 °F),
+Alpha or the low quartz - It is stable at 573 °C (1,063 °F).

 Synthetic and Artificial Treatment

-Prasiolite, which is an olive-coloured material, can be produced by the heat treatment; natural prasiolite has also been observed in the Lower Silesia in Poland.
+Prasiolite, which is an olive-coloured material, can be produced by heat treatment; natural prasiolite has also been observed in the Lower Silesia in Poland.
 Although the citrine takes place naturally, the majority is given as the result of smoky or heat-treating amethyst quartz.
 To deepen its colour, carnelian is widely heat-treated.